khhite/EPA-RATA/README.md

 - CO2 and O2 (percent)
 - Moisture (%H2O)

+Files in this repository include:

+- R script (RATA.R)
+- R Notebook (RataAnalysis.RMD)
-Files in this repository include the R script (RATA.R), R Notebook (RataAnalysis.RMD), Dashboard script (RATADashboard.R) and it's helper file (helper.R).
+- Shiny Dashboard script (RATADashboard.R) and it's helper file (helper.R)

 Raw data is found in the rawdata directory.

 The Shiny App is available at https://khhite.shinyapps.io/RATA/